Countries A to C

 ALBANIA (BEST: 5TH IN 2012)

 Albania made their debut in 2004.
 Indeed they were so keen that they chose their 2004 song in December 2003!.
 As a newcomer, they had to go via the semi-final route, and this they did with some panache, as young Anjeza Shahini delivered a confident and appealing performance.
 They easily qualified for direct entry to the 2005 final, when their song was one of many in Eastern ethnic style and was overlooked.
 This one-trick pony style and the need to look for something else was made clear when they failed to make the 2006 and 2007 finals.
 A strong ballad in 2008 got them back in the final as did Britney clones the next two years later, but somewhat ironically it was a pared-down ballad that achieved their best ever result in 2012.
-Since then their fortunes have rather waned again.
+Since then their fortunes have rather waned, with them only troubling the left side of the scoreboard in 2018.

 ANDORRA (BEST: NEVER QUALIFIED)